gkioxari/aims2020_visualrecognition/TEST1.md

    3. Predicting the instances in an image that could be replaced by other similar shapes

 ### Question 4
-[R-CNN](rcnn) trains a CNN to classify object region candidates into `C` classes, which are produced by a bottom-up region proposal pipeline.
+[R-CNN][rcnn] trains a CNN to classify object region candidates into `C` classes, which are produced by a bottom-up region proposal pipeline.
   1. True
   2. False

 ### Question 5
-For an image `I` with `M` object candidates, [R-CNN](rcnn) will make this number of forward passes with the CNN:
+For an image `I` with `M` object candidates, [R-CNN][rcnn] will make this number of forward passes with the CNN:
   1. `M/2`
   2. `M`
   3. 1

 ### Question 6
-[Faster R-CNN](fasterrcnn) trains a region proposal network (RPN), which shares the same network with the object detector:
+[Faster R-CNN][fasterrcnn] trains a region proposal network (RPN), which shares the same network with the object detector:
   1. True
   2. False

 ### Question 7
-In [Faster R-CNN](fasterrcnn), the RPN predicts object regions which are:
+In [Faster R-CNN][fasterrcnn], the RPN predicts object regions which are:
   1. Category agnostic
   2. Category specific

 ### Question 8
-In [Faster R-CNN](fasterrcnn), the RPN places anchors at each location in the image of different aspect ratio and sizes.
+In [Faster R-CNN][fasterrcnn], the RPN places anchors at each location in the image of different aspect ratio and sizes.
 How many anchors per location are there:
   1. 3
   2. 9
   3. 128

 ### Question 9
-[Mask R-CNN](maskrcnn) introduces an ROIAlign layer which pools features from an input feature map for each proposed region by:
+[Mask R-CNN][maskrcnn] introduces an ROIAlign layer which pools features from an input feature map for each proposed region by:
   1. Rounding the region box coordinates to integer grid locations and then sampling the features using bilinear interpolation
   2. Sampling features from a region using bilinear interpolation and without any rounding of the box coordinates.